BandaruVyshnavi/AnsibleTerraformModule/README.md

 # Ansible Terraform Module

 This ansible playbook helps spin infrastructure by triggering terraform scripts using ansible's in-built terraform module.
-The module provides support for deploying resources with Terraform and pulling resource information back into Ansible.
+The module provides support for deploying resources with Terraform.

 ## Description